 When an individual drives under the influence of alcohol in the state of New Jersey, law enforcement looks to hold the offender accountable for his or her actions.
 This is especially true when the individual is a repeat offender of driving while intoxicated for the third or subsequent time.
 New Jersey increases the penalties for each DWI offense that an individual has on their record, with a third or subsequent being the worst.
 If you have been convicted of previous offenses, you know that the penalties are already severe.
-For individuals charged with a third DWI, it is essential to retain the services of an experienced defense attorney that has a record of success.
+For individuals charged with a third DWI, it is essential to retain the services of an experienced Bergen County third DWI attorney who has a record of success.
 The Law Office of Attorney Conway is here to help.
 Contact our firm today.

 When someone is charged with a criminal offense, it is important that they have an understanding of the consequences they are up against if convicted.
 For a third or subsequent DWI, the penalties are as follows: